Skip to Content

 What are the benefits of an ice bath?

-Best on a budget, RW A simple foam roller routine for runners, a physical therapist and spokesperson for the American Physical Therapy Association, about how our bodies' responses to the intense cold benefit us and our fitness.
+Advertisement - Continue Reading Below, RW best foam rollers, a physical therapist and spokesperson for the American Physical Therapy Association, about how our bodies' responses to the intense cold benefit us and our fitness.

 According to Gillanders, an ice bath works by temporarily constricting the blood vessels in your muscles, which serves two purposes: First, it reduces inflammation immediately, and second, it forces your metabolic waste-filled blood to move through your system more efficiently.